ywamsendai/ywamsendai-docs/docs/community/biblepoverty.md

 ---
-id: biblepoverty
-title: End Bible Poverty Now
+sidebar_position: 3
 ---

+# End Bible Poverty Now

 We desire to end Bible poverty in Japan!
 Here are a few resources we can use in order to do this.